 Michigan youth travel to Maryland State Fair to refine dairy cattle judging skills

-Thirty-six 4-H members and alumni traveled from Michigan to Maryland to practice dairy evaluation and life skills.
+Twenty-five 4-H members, alumni and MSU Extension volunteers traveled from Michigan to Maryland to practice dairy evaluation and life skills.

 During the weekend, youth and students judge close to 30 classes of cattle and present 12 sets of oral reasons.
 They start the weekend by evaluating seven paper classes.
-Paper classes mean the class of four animals to be evaluated are pictured on paper from three angles (rear, side, top) instead of seeing the animals live.
-Practicing like this allows 4-H members and students to focus on big picture differences in cattle, such as structure and udder conformation.
-Several classes are chosen for practicing reasons, part of the contest where participants must explain why they ranked the cattle in the order they did.
+Paper classes mean the class of four animals to be evaluated are pictured on paper from three angles (rear, side and top) instead of seeing the animals live.
+Practicing like this allows 4-H members and MSU students to focus on big picture differences in cattle, such as structure and udder conformation.
+Several classes are chosen for practicing oral reasons, which is the part of the contest where participants must explain why they ranked the cattle in the order they did.

 In addition to youth and students, assistant coaches who are alumni of the dairy judging program come back to volunteer their time and talents, helping the young people improve their skills.
 Sarah Black has been helping with the trip for many years.
-She was a member of both the 4-H and collegiate teams and now both of her children in 4-H and are part of the judging program.
-Assistant coaches talk through cattle classes, helping youth and students to see more details than is possible on a paper class.
-The cattle are evaluated while they walk to determine soundness, musculature and dairy strength, which is more easily assessed.
-Cattle at this state fair resemble those most likely to be viewed during a national contest.
-Each coach will listen to multiple sets of reasons over the weekend, offering critiques to help youth and students with their presentation style and vocabulary.
+She was a member of both the 4-H and collegiate teams and now both of her children are in 4-H and are part of the judging program.

 The weekend isn’t all work.
 Youth traveling, learning and practicing together create new friendships and strengthen old ones.
 There are laughs through euchre tournaments after giving reasons, sing-alongs on the bus, and much more where peer-to-peer and mentoring relationships are established with 4-H members and MSU students coming together for a common purpose.

 In addition to learning about judging cattle, groups take advantage of being so close to Gettysburg, Pennsylvania, Washington, D.C. or the Baltimore Inner Harbor in Maryland to learn more about U.S. history.
-This year, the group visited Washington, D.C. on Friday afternoon for a tour of the Capital and stops at the Jefferson, Lincoln, Vietnam Veterans and Korean War Veterans Memorials.
-On Saturday night, they traveled to the Baltimore Inner Harbor for dinner and sightseeing, such as the USS Constellation and the National Aquarium.
+This year, the group visited Arlington National Cemetery and the Tomb of the Unknown Solider, as well as the Air Force Memorial.
+Saturday was a visit to the Smithsonian Museum of Natural History and stops at the Jefferson, Lincoln, Vietnam Veterans and Korean War Veterans Memorials.

 Although dairy cattle may be the initial draw for youth and students to start judging, there are other skills developed that will serve them outside of the cattle industry.
-Those that participate in dairy judging learn about disciple, self-motivation, critical thinking, decision making, goal setting, resiliency, commutation and much more.
+Those that participate in dairy judging learn about discipline, self-motivation, critical thinking, decision-making, goal setting, resiliency, communication and much more.
 These skills are transferable to all areas of life and will certainly help youth and students to be successful in the future.